 CAPTCHA stands for the Completely Automated Public Turing test to tell Computers and Humans Apart.
 CAPTCHA uses puzzles that humans can easily solve eliminating basic bots.
 However, more sophisticated bots can get around basic captchas.
 CAPTCHA can also create a poor user experience.

 Knowing where your leads are coming from is very important if you want to avoid lead generation fraud.
 Reliable sources use various fraud-filtration systems to keep invalid leads from their lists.
 You can also look up their reputation, quality guarantees, network, and how they source the leads.

 Anura is an ad fraud solution designed to detect bots, malware, and human fraud.
-The goal is to optimize campaign efficiency and reduce money wasted on advertising.
+The goal is to optimize campaign efficiency and reduce wasted ad spend.
 Anura offers a sleek, user-friendly dashboard you can use to track your lead using numerous data points and a continuously updated analytics platform.
-You can catch more fraud using Anura, which also provides insights to help you enhance campaign efficiency, accuracy, and impacts.
+You can catch more fraud using Anura and gain more qualified leads than ever, which also provides insights to help you enhance campaign efficiency, accuracy, and impacts.

 Bots, malware, and human fraud can result in violating TCPA compliance requirements, costing your business thousands of dollars.
 You are also stuck with low-quality leads that have less impact on your revenue, which is why you need reliable ad fraud detection.
 It is also crucial to work with trusted partners that have a good reputation in the market.